 Background: Clinical innovation involves development of new techinques, methods, treatments and diagnostics for detecting, alleviating and curing diseases.
 By nature novel clinical methods and treatments are unproven when first developed.
 Through the centuries, medicine has advanced by trials and errors of physicians and researchers experimenting with treatments and methods.
 The failure of certain methods are inseperable from success of others, because a priori it is hard to know what works and what not.
 The scientific method is the preferred approach to develop cures and treatments, but many current medical practices were not developed by strict scientific testing or trials.
 Healthcare professionals may try unproven methods, for instance as a last resort in attempt to safe a life.
 Such unproven methods for clinics and health care, occur at the intersect of basic research and standard health-care and raise number of bioethical issues.
 Those include the following issues.
 Do patients have sufficient and equal access to the experimental methods?
 Are patients protected from harm when unproven methods are tested?
 Who should make decisions about when to experiment with a treatment?
 How can society and the health care system best simultaneously promote clinical innovation and protect patients?

 This conference is arranged around three questions each addressed in separate sessions.

 1. How are clinical innovations/unproven methods developed and introduced, with examples from the western and Nordic health-care systems?

 2. What is the legal and regulatory environment concerning unproven methods in medicine?

 3. What ethical principles should guide work on emerging treatments and experimentation in hospitals?

-The conference is open to all interested, including medical doctors, health committees in parliments, senior civil servants and hospital administrators.
+The conference is open to all interested, including medical doctors, clinical researchers, health committees in parliments, civil servants and hospital administrators.

 09:00-09:10 Welcome / NCBio Chair Isabelle S. B. Ljøsne